Willzyack/Elk_Project/README.md

 <b>-These Beats allow us to collect the following information from each machine:-</b>

-Filebeat collects system type events on the three Web servers by monitoring the Elasticsearch log files.
-Metricbeat collects metrics on the three Web servers such as CPU and Memory usage.
+Filebeat collects system type events on the three web servers by monitoring the Elasticsearch log files.
+Metricbeat collects metrics on the three web servers such as uptime, CPU usage, and memory usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: